Starbotton

-Starbotton is a village of around 60 houses in Upper Wharfedale in the Craven district of North Yorkshire, England.
+Starbotton is a village of around 60 houses in Upper Wharfedale in the county of North Yorkshire, England.
 It is situated in the Yorkshire Dales National Park, by the River Wharfe.
 The resident population is around 48 and many village houses are used for holiday accommodation.
 There are two working farms - one at either end of the village, the rest having been converted for other uses.
 The village is on the opposite bank of the Wharfe to the Dales Way halfway between Kettlewell and Buckden.

+Until 1974 it was part of the West Riding of Yorkshire.
+From 1974 to 2023 it was part of the district of Craven, it is now administered by the unitary North Yorkshire Council.

 Etymology

 The derivation of the name is the subject of much debate.
 It is thought to be derived from "Stamphotne" (1086 Domesday Book) or "Stauerboten" (12th century - Old English "stæfer" replacing the Norse "stafn" in the first form and meaning "the place where stakes are got").

-Village
+History

 People have lived in this part of the dale since at least the Iron Age.
 The area is criss-crossed with pack horse trails from the time when the great monasteries like Fountains Abbey, Jervaulx and Rievaulx traded wool and other goods across this part of the Pennines.

-Starbotton has a Quaker burial ground (which was restored as a Millennium Project), a cash machine and a public house, the Fox and Hounds, but no church.
+Starbotton has a Quaker burial ground (which was restored as a Millennium Project), a cash machine and a public house, the Fox and Hounds, but no church, although there used to be a Wesleyan chapel.
 Footpaths lead from Starbotton in five directions, up to the top of Buckden Pike and on to Walden, down the river to Kettlewell, up the river to Buckden, over the top to Arncliffe and over to Coverdale (via Cam Road).